Ballet, hip hop, Irish, Scottish highland: We want to help dancers achieve their dreams.

 Merivale Podiatry specialises in Dance Podiatry.
 Our podiatrists have a complex understanding of dance and can effectively diagnose, treat and manage dance related injuries.
 We will work with your dance teacher and parents and develop treatment plans with your specific dance genre in mind.

 We don’t want to simply help when you are hurt.
 Best practice podiatry is about preventing injuries by giving your feet the support they need.
-Having completed the Bronze Standard Juon Pointe Shoe Fitting System, Georgina Barr (our Dance Podiatry specialist) is certified to fit dance shoes, including pointe and demi-pointe.
+Having completed the Silver Standard Juon Pointe Shoe Fitting System, Georgina Barr (our Dance Podiatry specialist) is certified to fit dance shoes, including pointe and demi-pointe.
 She also performs biomechanical assessments to determine a dancer’s readiness for pointe.
 She’ll examine your dancing (via video or attending a dance recital) and provide podiatric recommendations and helpful exercises.